Skip to content

 Philadelphia

-The City of Brotherly Love (and many other nicknames) returns to the Supercross schedule for the first time since 1980, when Jimmy Carter was president and most bikes were air-cooled, twin-shocked and had drum brakes.
+The City of Brotherly Love (and many other colorful nicknames) returned to the Supercross schedule in 2024 for the first time since the Carter administration and when most bikes were air-cooled, twin-shocked and had drum brakes.

 Fast Facts